alephium/www/src/content/news/ergohack-v-alephium-sponsors-ergo-s-hackathon-with-flux-djed-alliance-to-foster-innovation-in-eae9c8bd7e97/index.md

 2nd Prize: 7k ALPH
 3rd Prize: 3k ALPH

 In addition to Alephium’s prizes, participants can earn prizes in sigUSD, DACAU & FLUX!
-Find out the details on <a href="https://ergoplatform.org/en/blog/ErgoHack-5-Prizes/" >ErgoHack V Prizes page!</a>
+Find out the details on [ErgoHack V Prizes page!](https://ergoplatform.org/en/blog/ErgoHack-5-Prizes/)

 **Evaluation Criterias — **The submissions will be assessed by taking into consideration the following: